Save Some Money! Measure your Pet!

 He's 20" at the withers and the top of the flap he uses is at 22".
 The flap is 15" tall so he's stepping over 7" (that's the "step over") This pet door suits General just fine.

-Since this panel pet door has a "user-adjustable rise" feature, we'll probably end up lowering the rise to 5" and the top of the flap to 20".
+Since this panel pet door has a "user-adjustable step over" feature, we'll probably end up lowering the step over to 5" and the top of the flap to 20".
 That'll make it easier to step over when he's older.

 If you look at General standing right next to his pet door, you'd say "impossible".
 But actually it suits him very well.